Arduino Leonardo Pinout, Schematic and Specifications in detail

 It is the two-wire serial communication protocol.
 It stands for Inter-Integrated Circuits.
 The I2C uses two lines to send and transmit data: a serial clock (SCL) pin and a serial data (SDA) pin.

-There are 5 external interrupts pins in the board: 3 (interrupt 0), 2 (interrupt 1), 0 (interrupt 2), 1 (interrupt 3) and 7 (interrupt 4).
+There are 5 external interrupt pins in the board: 3 (interrupt 0), 2 (interrupt 1), 0 (interrupt 2), 1 (interrupt 3) and 7 (interrupt 4).
 These pins can be configured such that if any of the following changes occur: on a low value, a rising or falling edge, or a change in value.

-SPI Pins:
+SPI pins

 It stands for Serial Peripheral Interface.
 These pins are used by the microcontrollers to communicate with one or more peripheral devices efficiently.
 Unlike Arduino UNO the SPI pins in Leonardo board are present on the ICSP header, these pins support SPI communication using the SPI library.
 This means that even if we have a shield that uses SPI communication, but does NOT consist of a 6-pin ICSP connector that can connect to the Leonardo’s 6-pin ICSP header, the shield will not work.

-Other pins:
+Other pins

 5V: The 5V pin outputs 5v to the external components.
 The power source of 5V for the Arduino Nano board is a USB connector and the Vin.